 One of the best things about DSCR loans is the streamlined documentation.
 Since the focus is on the property’s income, you won’t need to provide extensive personal financial records.
 Generally, you’ll need to show proof that the property can generate income (like a rental agreement for a multifamily property or a lease for a commercial space).
 You’ll also need to demonstrate a DSCR of 1.25 or higher (or whatever your lender requires), have enough cash reserves to cover unexpected costs, and get a property appraisal that meets or exceeds the loan amount.
 For more details on documentation, take a look at resources available from lenders like Direct Mortgage Loans.

-Benefits of Massachusetts DSCR Loans
+Benefits of DSCR Loans in Massachusetts

 DSCR loans offer several advantages for real estate investors in Massachusetts, making them a popular financing option.
 Let’s explore some key benefits: